2400/git-lab/README.md

     **Hint:** see workflow above.

 8. Update README.md on GitHub by clicking on README.md and then clicking on the edit button.
 Add your class information.
 For example, ```CS 2400, Section 107```.
-At the buttom add a commit message and commit your changes.
+At the bottom add a commit message and commit your changes.

 9. Open a terminal window and look at README.md in your local directory.
-Were the chages you made online reflected in your local copy?
+Were the changes you made online reflected in your local copy?
 Record your answer as **Answer 10**.

 10. Try the push command again ```git push``.
 What happens?
 Record your answer as **Answer 11***.